asengupta/avishek.net/_posts/2021-05-10-quadratic-form-optimisation-kkt.md

 ![Shape of Lagrangian for a Convex Objective Function](/assets/images/lagrangian-saddle.png)

-## Geometric Intuition of Convex Optimisation
+## Geometric Intuition of the Lagrange Dual Problem
 Let us look at the **geometric interpretation** of the Lagrangian Dual.
 For this discussion, we will assume that the **constraints are active**.
 The Lagrangian itself is:

 $$